 Most email services, especially corporate services, limit the size of attachments.
 And that can certainly be annoying.

-If you try to send a file that is too large in Gmail or Outlook.com, you automatically have a chance to upload it to their respective cloud services (Google Drive and OneDrive), then include a link to the file in your email
+If you try to send a too large file in Gmail or Outlook.com, you automatically have a chance to upload it to their respective cloud services (Google Drive and OneDrive), then include a link to the file in your email.

 For example, let’s take a closer look at Gmail.
 After you compose a message in Gmail, you have a chance to attach the file.
 If Gmail determines that the file is too large, you’ll get a message like this:

 If you click the “ OK, got it ” button, Gmail will automatically upload the file to Google Drive and prepare a link to include in your message.
 When you send a message, you will have the opportunity to edit the file permissions before the message is sent.
 This can be helpful if your document contains sensitive data.
 Google supports uploading files up to 5 TB in size, as long as they are not converted to Google documents, slideshows, or tables.
 The upload limit is 50 MB for documents and slideshows and 100 MB for spreadsheets in those cases.
 And, of course, you’re limited by the amount of space you have in your Google Drive account.
 Usually, though, it is sufficient for most files.

 Like Gmail, Outlook.com offers its workaround for sharing large files using their OneDrive cloud storage service.
 In this case, it doesn’t happen automatically.
 You need to upload the file to OneDrive first, and then you can include a link to the file in your email.
 OneDrive limits file sizes to be uploaded to 10 GB.